heidisu/actor-invaders/README.md

   * You can use the `getHeight()` of the imageSet to calculate the y coordinate for the next row
   * The aliens should be watched by the manager
 * The manager should respond to messages of type `Tick`, `AlienDto`and `Terminated`
-  * On `Tick` the manager should tell all the aliens to tick, and send the list of `AlienDto`s back to the game.
+  * On `Tick` the manager should tell all its children, the aliens, to tick, and send the list of `AlienDto`s back to the game.
 You might want to create a new message type for that in `Game`, and we should also add a corresponding match for that message which saves the aliens in `Game`'s instance variable `aliens`.
   * When `AlienDto` is received, the manager should update the `refToAlien` map.
   * When `Terminated` is recieved, the dead alien should be removed from all the places it is kept in instance variables.